euphorie/osha.oiradoc/docs/manuals/editor2.rst

     * A sectoral account: for countries/organisations for which the country manager does not apply, EU-OSHA will create a sectoral account

-In both cases, EU-OSHA needs to create the account first, if it is not already present because it is used for other OSHA sites such as the OiRA community site or the OSHWiki.
-Once your account has been created you will receive an email, at the provided address, containing the login information.
+In both cases, EU-OSHA needs to create the account first, if it is not already present, because it is used for other OSHA sites such as the OiRA community site or the OSHWiki.
+Once your account has been created, you will receive an email at the provided address, containing the login information.
 Please note: Both your user name and password are case sensitive!

 Country managers can create sectors by clicking the tab “User management” and then *Add new sector*.